Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 - **`[Optional]`** node: Number of engine nodes to be deployed.
 The default value is 1.

-- **`[Optional]`** subnet: Subnet used for the engine if there are no default values from the service.
+- **`[Optional]`** subnet: Subnet used for the engine if there are no default values from the AI Unlimited setup.

-- **`[Optional]`** region: Region used for the engine if there are no default values from service.
+- **`[Optional]`** region: Region used for the engine if there are no default values from the AI Unlimited setup.

+- **`[Optional]`** restore: If False (F), the engine is deployed but the project's objects are not restored, which reduces deployment time.
+You can manually restore them using %project_restore.
+The default value is True (T).

 <Tabs>
 <TabItem value="aws1" label="AWS">

 - **`[Optional]`** prefixlist: The collection of CIDR blocks that define a set of IP address ranges that require the same policy enforcement.
-It is used to specify which IP addresses can communicate with an engine.
+It is used to specify which IP addresses can communicate with the engine.

 - **`[Optional]`** securitygroups: List of security groups for the VPC in each region.
 If you don't specify a security group, the engine is automatically associated with the default security group for the VPC.